Skip to main content

 query builder for TypeScript

-Getting startedView on Github
+Getting startedView on GitHub

 What the internet is saying

-Developers are loving Kysely for it's simplicity and power.
+Developers are loving Kysely for its simplicity and power.

 Orta Therox's avatar picture